johestephan/xsoar_data_dumper/README.md

 # Details execution
 * run with **--init** this will create a local DataDumper.db database (sqlite3) so the script can resume the download
 * run with **--run** which will start fetching the incidents
-* Optional **--couchdb DATA** which will write all incidents into CouchDB instead of files
+* (Optional) **--couchdb DATA** which will write all incidents into CouchDB instead of files
+* (Optional) **--mariadb DATA** will write all incidents into MariaDB (Mysql), it uses JSON tables, so 10.10+ is required

 # Cleanup Procedures
 * if the scripts stops during **--run** simply run the command again, the script will resume teh Download
 * If you need to start from scratch, simply delete the **DataDumper.db** and all files **INCIDENT-*.json** or drop the CouchDB database

+# MariaDB
+The MariaDB option requires that a database "incidents" has been created before starting a **--run**.
+The following data structure will be created.

+    id INT NOT NULL ,
+    name VARCHAR(100) NOT NULL,
+    incident_data JSON ,
+    investigation_data JSON,
+    PRIMARY KEY (id

 # License